msazurestackworkloads/azurestack-gallery/registry/README.md

 Scripts\connect.ps1
 ```

 Set your environment information in `pre-reqs.ps1` and run it to create and populate the required backend Storage Account and Key Vault instance.
-Take note of the script output as it will be used later to deploy the private docker registry.
+Take note of the script output as it will be used later to deploy the private container registry.

 ```powershell
 Scripts\pre-reqs.ps1